cressie176/util-haven-projections/README.md

 ### Evolution

 Both reference data, and our understanding of our domain evolves over time.
 We will at some point need to make backwards incompatible changes to our reference data, and will need to do so without breaking client applications.
 This suggests a versioning and validation mechanism.
+The issue of temporality compounds the challenge of evolution, since we may need to retrospecively add data to historic records.
+In some cases this data will not be known (e.g. in what year did Devon Cliffs become dog friendly?).
+However, in most cases the accuracy of hisotic data is unlikely to be important for anything other than reports, and the likelihood of running very old reports low.

 ### Local Testing